Grilled Antipasto Platter

 for 5 minutes and set aside to cool.

-- Heat grill and brush grates with olive oil.
+- Heat the grill and brush grates with olive oil.

 - Brush zucchini, yellow squash, eggplant, mushrooms, onions, asparagus, frying peppers, fennel and lemon